 Archuna Ananthamohan is the founding director of ItMatters UK, a national non-profit of young people that uses the Arts and digital media to address mental health.
 Faith has played a pivotal role in Archuna’s life, medical interests and activism.
 His poetry and writing explore faith, justice and life itself.
 He will be on the Panel Discussion on Vocation and Discipleship.

 Yordanos is in her final year of Studies in Primary Education at Newman University.
 She has been a member of Newman Christian Union since last year and is a chair this year.
 She joins us at Known By Name to Chair the Panel Discussion on Vocation and Discipleship

-We are at the Pioneer Centre.
-You will be sharing bedrooms in the accommodation blocks which is made up of single and bunk-bedded rooms.
+We are at the Pioneer Centre in Cleobury Mortimer.
+You will be sharing bedrooms in the accommodation blocks which are made up of single and bunk-bedded rooms.
 The building is wheelchair accessible and there are multiple wheelchair accessible bedrooms with en suite bathrooms.
 Bedding is provided but you will need to bring your own towel and toiletries.

 We will be creating a chapel / quiet space in one of the lounge spaces.

 The venue are providing all the food so please do make sure you tell us on your form if you have any dietary needs.
-Also the event is during lent, please let us know as soon as possible if you have changing your eating habits for that time.
+The event is during lent, so please let us know as soon as possible if you will be changing your eating habits for that time.

-The local train station is Kidderminster or Ludlow, nearer to the time we will ask for your arrival time if you are coming by train and try to help with sharing taxis.
-If you are driving, there is plenty of parking spaces available.
-Do try to car share if possible.
+The local train station is Kidderminster or Ludlow.
+Nearer to the time we will ask for your specific arrival times if you are coming by train and try to help with organising the sharing of taxis.
+If you are driving there are plenty of parking spaces available.
+Do try to car share if possible!